benjaminweymouth/WealthSimpleCaseStudy/README.md

 ![WealthSimpleLogo](/images/logo.png)

-# Deconstructing Simplicity: A Company Analysis of WealthSimple
+# Examining Simplicity: A Case Study on WealthSimple
 Abstract: This analysis seeks to deconstruct some of the key features, trends and activities relating to the company WealthSimple.